-Looking For a New Bentley Continental GT in your area?
+Looking for a Used Continental GT in your area?

 Have you driven a 2013 Bentley Continental GT?

 2013 Bentley Continental GT Overview

 Could too much of a good thing turn sour?
 Bentley doesn't seem to think so, as the maker expands its entry-level Continental GT lineup for 2013 to include a tweaked version of the new twin-turbocharged V8 Audi's using in its 2013 S lineup, appropriately dubbing it the GT V8.
 The entire line went under the knife for this 2013 debut, but excepting some streamlining, the base GT remains relatively unchanged.